What are HTTP security headers?

 This prevents any caching of the server response, which can be useful for ensuring that confidential data is not retained in any caches.
 You can use other available directives to get more precise control over caching behavior.

 If you want to ensure that confidential information from your application is not stored by the browser after a user logs out, you can set the

 This directive will clear all browsing data related to the site.
 The

 storage directives are also available to give you more fine-grained control over what is cleared.

 This is an experimental header that allows you to deny access to specific browser features and APIs on the current page.
 It can be used to control application functionality but also to improve privacy and security.
 For example, if you want to deny an application permission to access the microphone and camera APIs, you can send the following header:

 Many more directives are available – see the Feature-Policy documentation on MDN for a full list.

-HTTP security headers are often an easy way to improve web application security without changing the application itself, so it’s always a good idea to use the most current headers.
-However, because vendor support for HTTP headers can change so quickly, it’s hard to keep everything updated, especially if you’re working with hundreds of websites.
+HTTP security headers can be an easy way to improve web security and often don’t require changes to the application itself, so it’s always a good idea to use the most current headers.
+However, because browser vendor support for HTTP headers can change so quickly, it’s hard to keep everything up-to-date, especially if you’re working with hundreds of websites.

-To help you keep up-to-date and stay secure, Invicti’s vulnerability checks include testing for recommended HTTP security headers.
-Invicti checks if the header is present and correctly configured, and provides clear recommendations to ensure that your web applications always have the best protection.
+To help you keep up and stay secure, Invicti provides vulnerability checks that include testing for recommended HTTP security headers.
+Invicti checks if a header is present and correctly configured, and provides clear recommendations to ensure that your web applications always have the best protection.